M4tsuri/Misc-Tools/README.md

 # Misc-Tools
-A collection of tools for Misc in CTF
+A collection of tools for Misc in CTF running on Mac OS